viviemXD/webrtc-screen-share/README.md

 ####  Client Steps

-- Open `chrome://flags` in a recent chrome
+- (Only for Chrome) Open `chrome://flags` in a recent chrome
-- Enable flag `Enable screen capture support in getUserMedia()`
+- (Only for Chrome) Enable flag `Enable screen capture support in getUserMedia()`
+- (Only for Firefox) open about:config create  media.getusermedia.screensharing.enabled and set to true
 - Restart browser
 - Point two browsers to  e.g. https://\<your ip address\>
 - Start media and share